tonymm81/working-place-automation/README.md

 short describe Mbed-os-working-place-automation project:
  I make a device what automatic the working place.
 It control 5 different powersource.
 It protecting the user to not forget soldering station on state too long.
 It also lock up your working place electrics.
 When you arrive you working place, the device light up the lights if the lux value is under  100. this device has also benchswitch.
 When you show the rfid tag and power on the device.
 On screen you can see date time from udp and also asking are you soldering today.
 If you put yes, the soldering is powering on.
 When user is not sitting behind the desk and not moving in the room device shutdown the soldering machine, and power on it if motion is detected.
 If you show the rfid tag again, the device shutdown.
+I use mbed-os to make this code.

 arduino fan controller:
  i also made a arduino based fan controller what is under working place automation devices control.
+I use arduinos own ide to make this code.

  parts: